epfl-ada/ada-2023-project-dromadaire/README.md

 ## Additional datasets

-- **IMDb Non-Commercial Datasets**: The datasets include various aspects of movie and TV show data like titles, crew, ratings, and episode details.
-In this project are used datasets title.basics (basic title information), title.principals (main participants), title.ratings (user ratings), and name.basics (personnel details).
+- **IMDb Non-Commercial Datasets**: The datasets include various aspects of movie and TV shows data like titles, crew, ratings, and episode details.
+In this project we use datasets title.basics (basic title information), title.principals (main participants), title.ratings (user ratings), and name.basics (personnel details).
 Source: https://datasets.imdbws.com/

-- **Kaggle Awards Dataset**: This dataset is a scraping of the official Academy Awards listing winners and nominees between 1927 and 2023.
+- **Kaggle Awards Dataset**: This dataset is a scraping of the official Academy Awards, listing winners and nominees between 1927 and 2023.
 A typical row indicates that a given actor was nominated in a given year for a given movie and whether an oscar was won or not.
 Source: https://www.kaggle.com/datasets/unanimad/the-oscar-award

 ## Methods

 ### Data preparation

-In the data preparation phase, we conducted a thorough analysis of data types, including the transformation of dates into years, for example.
+In the data preparation phase, we conducted a thorough analysis of data types, including the transformation of dd/mm/yyyy to years, for example.
 Unused columns were dropped, and the remaining ones were renamed for consistency.

-An inner merge was performed between IMDb and CMU movies, based on film names and years, augmenting the dataset with ratings and IMDb IDs.
+An inner merge was performed between IMDb and CMU movies, based on movie name and release date, augmenting the dataset with ratings and IMDb IDs.

 A list of main actors was extracted from the IMDb principals dataset, and then merged with both the merged movies dataframe and Kaggle Awards dataset to add features nomination and awards.